 Vacant apartments or homes are a major fact of life in Punta Rassa / The Island at Shell Point.
 The current real estate vacancy rate here is 32.0%.
 This is higher than the rate of vacancies in 95.5% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (18.6%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Punta Rassa / The Island at Shell Point neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Punta Rassa / The Island at Shell Point is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Punta Rassa / The Island at Shell Point is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, if you are planning to retire in Florida, this neighborhood should be on your must-see list.
 For many reasons, Punta Rassa / The Island at Shell Point may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Florida, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.0% of neighborhoods in FL.
 If a Florida retirement is in your future, this neighborhood should be one of the places you visit.